abdrahmansoltan/Learning-Notes/Frontend/JavaScript/4-ASYNC.md

   - `{status:"rejected", reason:error}` for errors.

 - returns a promise that resolves after all of the given promises have either fulfilled or rejected, with an array of objects that each describes the outcome of each promise.
+- It's different from `Promise.all` in that `Promise.allSettled` waits for all promises to settle **(even if some of them reject)**, and returns an array of objects that each describes the outcome of each promise.
+Unlike `Promise.all` that will reject immediately if any of the promises are rejected.
 - It is typically used when you have multiple asynchronous tasks that are not dependent on one another to complete successfully, or you'd always like to know the result of each promise.

 ```javascript